 Figure 4.22.
-Breakdown of Ni demand 2017 vs. 2030 Source: Wood Mackenzie
+Nickel demand: 2017 vs. 2030

-234. Speaking about forecasts of future demand from stainless steel producers, all analysts agree that it will maintain stable growth.
-At the same time, estimates of its demand growth vary significantly: Roskill expects a 40 % increase by 2030, while Wood Mackenzie expects only a 20 % increase^{68,69}.
+Source: Wood Mackenzie.

+234. Regarding forecasts of future demand from stainless steel producers, all analysts agree that it will maintain stable growth.
+At the same time, estimates of its demand growth vary significantly: Roskill expects a 40 per cent increase by 2030, while Wood Mackenzie expects only a 20 per cent increase.
 235. We chose three cases of primary nickel demand forecast based on the abovementioned consumption growth options, reflecting both minimum and maximum growth rates of consumption dynamics (Figure 4.23).
-However, like all long-term forecast, they are to a high degree tentative:
+However, like all long-term forecasts, they are to a high degree tentative.

-236. Case 1 (low) - corresponds to Wood Mackenzie forecast and expects the annual growth of global demand by 2,6 %; these are the lowest growth rates from the examined forecasts;
+236. Case 1 (low) corresponds to the Wood Mackenzie forecast and expects annual growth of global demand by 2.6 per cent.
+These are the lowest growth rates from the examined forecasts.

-237. Case 2 (base) - corresponds to Roskill forecast and expects the average annual growth of global demand by 4 %; it generally corresponds to the average value of consumption growth rates projected by most analytical agencies;
+237. Case 2 (base) corresponds to the Roskill forecast and expects average annual growth of global demand by 4 per cent.
+This generally corresponds to the average value of consumption growth rates projected by most analytical agencies.

-238. Case 3 (high) - corresponds to Bloomberg forecasts and expects the fastest average annual growth in demand by 5 %.
+238. Case 3 (high) corresponds to Bloomberg forecasts and expects the fastest average annual growth in demand by 5 per cent.

-239. According to USGS70, world nickel reserves estimated at least 89 million tonnes of nickel, identified land-based resources averaging 1 % nickel or greater contain - at least 130 million tonnes of nickel.
-At the current level of production of nickel commercial ores and concentrates (about 2.1 million tonnes in 2017), taking into account losses during processing of raw materials, reserves availability at the achieved production level exceeds 40 years, resources availability - 60 years.
+239. According to USGS, world nickel reserves are estimated to be at least 89 Mt of nickel, while identified land-based resources averaging 1 per cent or greater of nickel contain at least 130 Mt of nickel.
+At the current level of production of nickel commercial ores and concentrates (about 2.1 Mt in 2017), taking into account losses during processing of raw materials, reserves availability at the achieved production level exceeds 40 years, and resources availability 60 years.